OpenGridForum/ORCA-Fed-Interop/README.md

                with the NIST CFRA and supportive of IEEE standards; and
             3) inform the further refinement of the NIST CFRA and federation/interoperability standards being developed through the IEEE P2303 WG.
-      On the latter, a key part of these use cases will be to identify the deployment and governance models that are most appropriate.
+      A key part of these use cases will be to identify the deployment and governance models that are most appropriate.
 This collection of use cases will also be used to identify the implementation approach(es) that will be practical and appealing to the widest segment of stakeholders.

 Exit Strategy: